LaVar Arrington: Broadcasting career

 Arrington started working on pregame and postgame shows for Comcast SportsNet before the Redskins' 2007 season week 3 loss to the Giants.
 He became a permanent member of the Comcast team on October 14 for the Green Bay Packers game.

 He returned to Comcast SportsNet's on-air lineup for week 3 of the 2008 NFL season, appearing on the pregame and postgame shows, and on Washington Post Live.
 Comcast also featured a segment entitled "Life on the Sidelines with LaVar Arrington" during its Redskins Kickoff program on game days.

 Arrington did a weekday afternoon radio talk show in Washington, DC with DJ Chad Dukes, titled "The LaVar Arrington Show with Chad Dukes."
 The inaugural show aired on July 20, 2009, on 106.7 The Fan.
 He also hosts his own weekly sports show titled "SportsWeek with Lavar Arrington" on local Washington television station DC50.

 On July 10, 2014, it was announced that Arrington would be joining NFL Network's NFL AM program.

 In 2019 Arrington began working as a football analyst on FS1 on the "Speak For Yourself" sports talk program.

+In September 2021, Arrington teamed up with Brady Quinn and Jonas Knox for "2 Pros and a Cup of Joe," Fox Sports Radio's morning drive show.